samanthamoss87/thai_massage/README.md

     <img src="readme-images/dashboard.png" alt="Dashboard">
 </div>

-- After login user will redirect to the dashboard page
+- After login user will redirected to the dashboard page
-- Future bookings of the user are there as a table
+- Future bookings of the user are displayed within a table
 - User can cancel any booking anytime with the cancel button

 ## Booking Success
 <div align="center">